karthik101/30loops-user-docs/django.rst

 Creating a Super User
 =====================

-To automatically create a superuser after the deploy, you need to use the ``postinstall`` script.
-This is further explained in the Platform Guide.
+To automatically create a superuser after the deploy, you can use a ``postinstall`` script.
+This is further explained in more detail in the :doc:`Platform Guide <platform_guide>`.
 To create a superuser, create the following script:

 ``createadmin.py``